marcellomaugeri/flare-FL/README.md

 5. Once done, the client will query the Flare chain to get all the model updates and will aggregate them to its local model.
 6. Then, it performs a round of testing to evaluate the performance of the model.

-TO DO AT THE END -> Embed a youtube video

 ### To-do list
 - Refactor the server as there is duplicated code (`mlmodels`, `data` and `utils`).
 - Rewrite the tests (they are not working with latest changes).